 To Cook the Udon Noodles

 - Bring a large pot of water to a boil.
 When the water comes to a full rolling boil, add 2 servings udon noodles and cook according to the package instructions.
-For fresh homemade udon, separate and untangle the strands of noodles with your hands, and cook for 10 minutes.
+The brand of frozen udon noodles I use requires reheating them for 1 minute.
+Using chopsticks, stir the noodles to loosen them up.
+For fresh noodles, see the cooking instructions in my Homemade Udon Noodles recipe.

 To Serve

-- Serve the hot udon noodles in individual bowls.
-Pour the hot broth over the noodles and top with 1 green onion/scallion (chopped) and shichimi togarashi (Japanese seven spice) for a spicy kick (optional).
+- Pour the hot broth over the noodles and top with thinly sliced green onion and shichimi togarashi for a spicy kick (optional).
 For a more substantial lunch or dinner, you can top it with tempura, beef, fish cake and toasted mochi, tofu, Inari age, or vegetables.
+Watch the video above for 4 variations!

 To Store